Published 5 Jan 2022

 This article will briefly discuss the following:

-- what is the difference between an inventory checklist and a stock checklist?;
+- what is the difference between an inventory template and a stock checklist?;

 - why use inventory templates?;

 - what is the importance of inventory management?;

 - update inventory in real-time with iAuditor; and

 - free, ready-to-use inventory templates you can download and customize.

 4 Types of Inventory

 There are different ways to categorize inventory.
 This ensures that the inventory system stays organized and keeps everything accounted for.
 Keep track of inventory by separating them into these categories: